qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - hello, i want to add firefox browser
 - hi, i would like to add this to firefox browser

+## intent:add_images_to_emails
+- How do I add images from my phone to emails?
+- Hello, How do I add images from my phone to emails?

 ## intent:add_microsoft_attachment
 - hello, i would like to add attachments from microsoft apps to my messages
 - how do i add attachments from microsoft to my email ?
+- Adding attachments from Microsoft Office apps to your message
+- Hello, Adding attachments from Microsoft Office apps to your message
+- how do i ad attachents from ms office to my message?

 ## intent:affirm
 - yes